axiomgaming/lostark_theory/README.md

 ## Attack Affixes

 1. **Front Attack**: Inflicts 20% more damage and 10% increased stagger/weak point damage when hitting from the front arc of the enemy.
-Master Brawler engraving increases this by +5/12/25%.
+Master Brawler engraving increases damage by +5/12/25%.
 2. **Back Attack**: Inflicts 5% more damage with a 10% increased crit rate when hitting from the rear arc of the enemy.
-Ambush Master engraving increases this by +5/12/25%.
+Ambush Master engraving increases damage by +5/12/25%.
 3. **Counter**: Land a Counter ability from the front arc of the enemy when they briefly glow blue to interrupt the enemy's attack.
 4. **Stagger**: Inflicts stagger damage (the purple bar beneath a boss's health bar; during specific stagger checks, there is typically also a yellow-orange bar beneath the boss's feet).
 When the enemy stagger bar is depleted they will briefly stand still and stop attacking, providing a window for DPS.
 6 levels:
     - Low